shaiksha176/markdown-previewer-fullstack/README.md

 1. Copy and paste markdown text into the editor
 2. The preview will update in real-time as you type
-3. Use the menu to switch between light and dark themes
+3. Switch between light and dark themes

 ### Installation